norvig/paip-lisp/docs/chapter22.md

 `call/cc` can be used to implement a variety of control structures.
-As another example, many Lisp implementations provide a `reset` function that aborts the current computation and returns control to the top-level read-eval-print loop. reset can be defined quite easily using `call/cc`.
+As another example, many Lisp implementations provide a `reset` function that aborts the current computation and returns control to the top-level read-eval-print loop.
+`reset` can be defined quite easily using `call/cc`.
 The trick is to capture a continuation that is at the top level and save it away for future use.
-The following expression, evaluated at the top level, saves the appropriate continuation in the value of reset:
+The following expression, evaluated at the top level, saves the appropriate continuation in the value of `reset`:

 ```lisp
 (call/cc (lambda (cc) (set! reset (lambda ()